Shenandoah Valley Music Festival: Timeline

 1988: The Festival began an annual Community Messiah Sing.

-1991 & 1992: The Festival was named one of the Top 20 July events by the Southeastern Tourism Society.
+1991 and 1992: The Festival was named one of the Top 20 July events by the Southeastern Tourism Society.

-1992: The Shenandoah Valley Music Festival Guild is formed to raise money for the Festival.
+1992: The Shenandoah Valley Music Festival Guild was formed to raise money for the Festival.

 1994: Attendance for the Festival’s Symphony Weekends topped 5,000.
 A College Concerto Competition was established.
 The Festival receives the Shenandoah Bowl, the SVTA’s highest award for contributions to the Valley’s tourism industry.

 1995: The first Christmas Brunch was held.

 1997: www.musicfest.org is created.
 James Carville and Mary Matalin narrated Aaron Copeland’s “Lincoln Portrait” with the Fairfax Symphony Orchestra.

 1998: Third record year for total attendance.
 Tom Paxton headlined the Folk Festival.

 1999: The first Festival of Latino Music is presented.
 Janis Ian is the first Grammy Award winner to perform at the Festival.

 2001: The Festival begins selling tickets online.
 Emmy award winner Tom Chapin performs.

 2002: A new program, SVMF’s ArtReach, is launched.
 This program was designed to give children and their parents the opportunity to interact with performing arts professionals.

-2004 & 2005: Tony award winner, Don Pippin guest conducts the Fairfax Symphony Orchestra.
+2004 and 2005: Tony award winner, Don Pippin guest conducts the Fairfax Symphony Orchestra.

 2007: First bluegrass concert at the Festival.
 Festival presents 10 evening concerts.

 2008: Second largest Festival crowd ever.
 More than 1,800 people see Ricky Skaggs & Kentucky Thunder.

 2009: Béla Fleck, Travis Tritt among the Festival’s summer performers.
 Orkney Springs pavilion transformed into movie house for “Charlie Chaplin at the Symphony.”

 2010: Grammy award winners Ronnie Milsap, Mary Chapin Carpenter and the Temptations perform.

 2011: Béla Fleck and the original Flecktones make SVMF part of their first full tour in more than 20 years.